johnwatkins0/react-draggable-splitscreen/README.md

 ## Usage

-The component takes two props, `leftSide` and `rightSide`, both of which must be React elements/components.
+The component takes two props, `leftSide` and `rightSide`, both of which must be rendered React elements/components.

 ```Javascript
 import React from 'react';